All you need to know about childhood illnesses: symptoms, treatments and advice

 What about nocturnal enuresis and diaper rash?

-L'ucturnal enuresis or "bedwetting ", is a common childhood problem.
+L'nocturnal enuresis or "bedwetting ", is a common childhood problem.
 While they're asleep, they can't hold it in, so they urinate without realizing it.
 This can happen frequently or occasionally.
-Although bedwetting can be a cause for concern for parents, it is not a childhood illness, but rather a developmental disorder.
+Although bedwetting can worry parents, it is not a childhood illness, but rather a developmental disorder.

 As fordiaper rashis an irritation of the skin around the diaper area.
-The result is redness and local inflammation of the skin.
+It is characterized by redness and local inflammation of the skin.
 Likewise, it's not a childhood illness, but more a care problem or a skin reaction to the diaper's components.
 Good hygiene and protective creams can effectively prevent diaper rash.

-What types of illnesses affect babies and lchildren?
+What types of illnesses affect babies and children?

 Viral or bacterial diseases